lev2pr0/DLMailboxForwardingReport/README.md

 -- The  ```-onpremEX``` switch is required when running function in Exchange Management Shell

+-- For Exchange Online, you must include your Microsoft 365 tenant's onmicrosoft domain(s) to be considered internal in report

 -- Always test the script in a non-production environment first.